 When you have a garden, you get lots of organic waste such as fruits, vegetables, plant leaves, and branches.
 Rather than throwing it out into landfills, you can turn it into environmentally friendly compost to reuse.

 Now you may have heard about it before or maybe even tried it yourself without much success.
 But many people do not get composting right.
 This is due to the misconception that you can compost anything rather than throw it in a landfill.

 That is the wrong approach, and in this article, you will get all the information you need to get started with composting (the right way).

 Composting is a process where microorganisms such as bacteria, fungi, and worms decompose food and plant materials.
 The decomposed organic waste turns into compost to be used for your garden and plants.

 For the long-term health of your soil, compost works as a natural organic fertilizer.
 Making a compost heap is cheap and enviro-friendly.

 Most of the things you compost are home waste such as food, and yard waste such as leaves, tree branches, and grass.

 What Things Do You Need To Make Compost?

-You need the following components to make a favourable condition for microorganism.
+You need the following components to make a favorable condition for microorganisms.